lilylydia/e-commerce/README.md

 # Ecommerce App

-This is a flutter ecommerce app, it is still under developement.
+This is a flutter E-commerce app for android, it is still under developement.

 ## Getting Started